 One of several designs named in honor of “the boss” was the Helen Boehm Iris in 1978, an edition of only 175 and measuring 9″ long.

 Another water-flower was the Pink Lotus in 1978, another edition of 175.
 It is 11″ in diameter but only a bit more than 5″ high.
-The description of this particular example said “with a loose butterfly and lizard” ….but it seems as if the lizard has ‘escaped’!
+The description of this particular example said “with a loose butterfly and lizard” but it seems as if the lizard has ‘escaped’!

 A blue rose, blooming only at Boehm.
 Rose Blue Moon, an edition of 500 from 1978.

 Boehm of Malvern produced a bumper crop of confusing camellias during their initial decade, both in limited and open editions.
-At least the limited editions had the names in the backstamp – something that often didn’t happen with the nonlimited designs!
-For example, the only marks appearing on the 1972 Pat Nixon Camellia (#200-12) are the script name “Boehm” and the words “Made in England” on the underside of the stem end.
+At least the limited editions always had the name in the backstamp – something that often didn’t happen with the nonlimited designs!
+For example, the only marks appearing on the 1972 open-edition Pat Nixon Camellia (#200-12) are the script name “Boehm” and the words “Made in England” on the underside of the stem end.

 Swan Lake Camellia from 1976, an edition of 750 measuring 5.75″ x 10.5″.
 The example shown has several areas of loss to its leaf tips and flower stamens.